andrit/bluebiteassessment-ar/README.md

-__ Im trying this out.
-Keeping the notes in the code. its helpful bc my worklfow and skillbased choices mean alot in an interview.
-Moreover, communication is the key to development, so why not write notes on everything before production? __
+communication is the key to development, so why not write notes on everything before production?__

-# Initial Thoughts/Notes

-Use React Router to create the 4 views?
- 4 views:?
-nav to control the
- select that says with the following actions showCity(name), seeTemperature(), advertsToggle(), card component card types:
-City, TemperatureNow, Advert, BooleanIsVisible({show, hide})

-Context: selectList(props) renderChildren

-monad is CardStack/Map
+CardList is a monad
-selectList is the context bearing ul of Cards in li.
+selectList is the context bearing ul of Cards in li. ! changed this

-# Component Tree after codebase walkthrough: controller, renderer, 4 web components
+# Component Tree
-    app is the original <Cardstack>: it is the fetch and the context & holds the app data object in state (local storage, persistent, cache)
-    <CardList> is what <Card> was, it is the renderer director
+**after codebase walkthrough:**
+1. controller
+2. renderer
+    - 4 interface elements

+App fetches and holds the global state, provides the state to the CardList to divy up between subscribers, the 4 interface elements: ButtonEl, ConditionEl, ImageEl and weatherEl. the interface elements get displayed in response to interpreting the components,lists & variables provided by the data.

-    4 UI components : these pass jsx templates to the conditional renderer how to read in the data?
+How to read in the data?
-    start by reading in the data to a Map/object...3 objects, i thats optional
+Pass them in as props from properties of a state object